‘LOST AT WAR’ ERITREAN GIRL SCULPTURE

 Bronze Resin Edition: Edition 25

-The ‘Lost At War’ Eritrean Girl sculpture was modelled in clay, over a steel and aluminium armature for support.
-After the ‘Lost At War’ Eritrean Girl statue was finished a rubber mould was taken, with ‘keys’ placed in the rubber to ensure proper positioning.
+After the Eritrean Girl statue was finished a rubber mould was taken, with ‘keys’ placed in the rubber to ensure proper positioning.
 Then a shell of fibreglass was applied, to protect the mould and support it during the casting process.
+Learn more about the casting process…

-If you would like to commission a made-to-order outdoor sculpture, or your own Eritrean girl statue, first of all I recommend looking at the information about bespoke sculptures on my commissions page.
+If you would like to commission a made-to-order sculpture, first of all I recommend looking at the information about bespoke sculptures on my commissions page.
 In particular, this should help guide you on sizing and possibly pricing.

 Afterwards, please contact me about your idea.